Petunia × hybrida

 If you held a flower popularity contest, petunias would certainly come away with a prize.

-Beloved for their masses of colorful blooms and their easy-care nature, these plants are a South American native that has definitely found a home in North America.
+Beloved for their masses of colorful blooms and their easy-care nature, these plants are South American natives that have definitely found a home in North America.

-Gardeners appreciate the petunia’s multi-hued utility — it’s lovely as a specimen plant, in mass bedding plantings, or particularly in containers, with bloom-laden stems trailing over the sides of pots.
+Gardeners appreciate the petunia’s multi-hued utility.
+It’s lovely as a specimen plant, in mass bedding plantings, or particularly in containers, with bloom-laden stems trailing over the sides of pots.